Skip to main content

 Configure CZERTAINLY dedicated scope

-The user in the platform is identified using JSON ID as described in the Identification part of the access control.
+The user in the platform is identified using JWT Access Token as described in the Identification part of the access control.

 Based on the attributes coming from the configuration of the identity provider, proper mappers for the dedicated scope should be created.
 For more information, see OIDC token and SAML assertion mappings in the Keycloak documentation.